Are you or a loved one looking for a sober living program? 310 554 6862

 Withdrawal symptoms vary depending on the medication and the severity of the habit, but they frequently include nausea, vomiting, diarrhea, anxiety, and sleeplessness.
 Addiction treatment can be complicated and involves several processes.
 The first step is usually detox to remove the toxic substances from the system.

-What to expect on detox:
+What to expect on Detox?

 • Clinical professionals evaluate a patient’s physical and psychological state, including intoxication and withdrawal risk, to establish the proper detox level and develop a personalized treatment plan.